NatronGitHub/Natron/Documentation/source/guide/tutorials-writedoc.rst

 When your are satisfied with your modifications do a pull request against the master repository on GitHub.

+.. note::  If you want to preview your files interactively you can use dedicated file editors. `RstPad <https://github.com/ShiraNai7/rstpad/releases>`_ for example is available on Mac and Windows

 .. _writing-plugins-manual:

 Plugins Manual